11 great wine bars and wine restaurants in Athens 2021

 If you're really serious about eating great fish then head down the Athenian Riviera to George Economides' BlueFish, a contemporary seafood taverna par excellence.
 Unlike their more casual outpost in central Athens, the Vouliagmeni site overlooks the Aegean (at the best tables you might literally get your feet wet) and now that Yiannis Karakasis MW is selecting the wine list, you're guaranteed to drink well too.

 Address: Posidonos 11, Voula

 Cava Vegera, in the southern suburbs of Athens, has a long history.
 It was first established as a wine retail store in 2001 and later on evolved into a hybrid wine bar/retail store.
 There are two stores, one in Glyfada and one in Voula, the latter being the latest addition.
-The Head Sommelier of the two stores, Eleftherios Hanialidis, is an Advanced Sommelier by the Court Of Master Sommeliers and has selected wines from all over the world, which you can consume in-store with a small corkage fee.
-A big plus is their wide selection of dishes and their friendly staff.
+There is a wide selection of wines from all over the world, which you can consume in-store with a small corkage fee, delicious dishes to accompany them and last but not least friendly and helpful staff.